icgc-argo/argo-docs/docs/submission/submitted-data.md

 - **My Program Access**: These files are visible to [Program Members](/docs/submission/managing-program-access) only.
 - **Full Member Access**: These files are visible to both the [Program Members](/docs/submission/managing-program-access) that submitted the data and to all Full Membership Program Members.
 - **Associate Member Access**: These files are visible to the [Program Members](/docs/submission/managing-program-access) that submitted the data, all Full Membership Program Members and all Associate Membership Program Members.
 - **Released to the Public**: These files are publicly visible to any user that visits the ARGO Data Platform file Repository.

+## DACO Access Control

-If the file is `controlled acccess` DACO permissions are required to download the file.
+If a file is `controlled access` DACO permissions are required to download the file.
 If the file is `open` access, it can be downloaded anonymously.